 The Appeals Board deals with civil disputes between private consumers and energy companies.

-The pan-European complaints portal EU Commission's online complaint portal (OTB) can also be used to lodge a complaint.
-This is particularly relevant if the Customer is a consumer resident in another EU country.
-The complaint is lodged here: http://ec.europa.eu/odr.
-When filing a complaint, the Customer must provide the email address firstname.lastname@example.org
+The pan-European complaints portal The European Commission's online complaints portal (OTB) can also be used to lodge a complaint.
+This is particularly relevant if the customer is a consumer resident in another EU country.
+The complaint can be submitted here: http://ec.europa.eu/odr.
+When submitting a complaint, the Customer must provide the e-mail address email@example.com.

 Disputes between The Customer and Watts are settled according to Danish law and proceedings against Watts must be brought in accordance with the Rules of Jurisdiction of the Code of Civil Procedure.